Aimann/tMAP/README.md

 ```

 * `--fasta` Genome fasta file; needs an index file (.fai), can be generated with samtools faidx fasta.fa.
-* `--regions` bed file containing genomic region of interest.
+* `--regions` bed file containing genomic regions of interest.
+If using BED12 format with multiple exons also use the `--split` flag
-* `--alignments` bam file(s) containing read alignments; needs index files (.fai), can be generated with samtools index alignments.bam. multiple bam files can be passed as follows; file1.bam file2.bam ...
+* `--alignments` bam file(s) containing read alignments; needs index files (.fai), can be generated with samtools index alignments.bam.
+Multiple bam files can be passed one after the other as follows; file1.bam file2.bam ...
 * `--o`  is the prefix for the output files.

-* (optional flags)
+(optional flags)

-* `--minreads` is the minumum number of read coverage of a base required to go into analysis; default=20.
+* * `--threads` the number of threads to process the data on; Default=1.
-* `--clipping` umber of bases a read can extend beyond the feature start/end to be included in the analysis; default=0.
+* `--clipping` the number of bases a read can extend beyond the feature start/end to be included in the analysis; default=2.
 * `--samples` samples.txt file from tRAX, or custom made as previously described to group biological replicates.
 * `--org` organism of interest (euk, bact, arch, mito); default='euk'.
 * `--plot` whether or not to generate coverage plots for each of the features.
-* `--threads` number of threads to process the data on; Default=1.
+* `--split` whether or not using BED12 format; for transcripts with multiple exons will concatenate them together.